GregWells/3402FinalProject/README.md

 ![](ProductWeightDistribution.PNG)
-The maximum drone load for the training data is 200.
+<br>The maximum drone load for the training data is 200.

 ### Problem Formulation

-* Define:
-  * Input:  / Output
+* As defined in the Kaggle challenge specification, the configuration parameters fall in the following ranges:
     * number of rows in the area of the simulation (1 ≤ n ≤ 10,000)
     * number of columns in the area of the simulation  (1 ≤ n ≤ 10,000)
     * number of drones available (1 ≤ D ≤ 1,000)
     * number of warehouses  (1 ≤ W ≤ 10,000)
     * number of products available (1 ≤ P ≤ 10,000)
     * number of customer orders  (1 ≤ C ≤ 10,000)
     * deadline of the simulation 1 (1 ≤ deadline ≤ 1,000,000)
     * maximum load of a drone (1 ≤ max load ≤ 10,000)

-  * Output:
+  * Required output file configuration (filename: submission.csv):
     * Line 0: Number of output lines in the output file following this quantity
     * Lines 1-n: Space-separated action lines e.g. '0 L 3 4 5', one set per line

   * Models
     * The structure of the challenge lends itself to a reinforcement learning approach and within that domain, a multi-discrete action and observation space as each decision (drone, warehouse, product, order) is discrete not continuous.
 This limits the available options to within the OpenAI derived family of:<br>
   * Loss, Optimizer, other Hyperparameters.

+     * action parameters utilized:
+         * Drone number
+         * Load/Unload/Deliver
+         * Location (all locations were transformed from row, col to an unique integer value)
+         * Order number
+     * observation parameters
+         * sequence number: the AI needs information on how the timing affects choices
+         * number of filled orders: also a timing input
+         * drone location: drone location after the most recent action
+         * drone payload: drone payload weight after the most recent action
+         * previous action: (Load/Unload/Deliver)
+         * most recent action: (Load/Unload/Deliver) This is probably unneccessary

 ### Training

-* Describe the training:
-  * How you trained: software and hardware.
+* Training sesison were typically several hours long even on a severely scaled back dataset of 55 orders.
     * Software environment
         * Windows 10
+        * Anaconda Navigator 2.3.2
         * pyTorch version 1.13.0
+        * gym 0.21.0
         * Stable Baselines 3
         * Algorithms: PPO & TRPO

 * Hardware:
    * CPU: Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz
    * GPU: NVIDIA GeForce RTX 2080Ti  (Note: The frames-per-second were decreased by utilizing the GPU.
 It was disabled for training runs)

-  * How did training take.

   * Training curves (loss vs epoch for test/train).
   ![](Tensorboard_PPOvsTRPO.PNG)